Now accepting applications

 - Individuals may apply for multiple AASM Foundation Career Development Awards (CDAs) but may only hold one active CDA at a time.

-- Individuals who have a Career Development Award (CDA) are encouraged to apply for other AASM Awards; however, the investigator must demonstrate that there is no budgetary or scientific overlap between the projects.
+Note: Individuals who have an AASM Foundation CDA are encouraged to apply for other AASM Foundation Awards; however, the investigator must demonstrate that there is no budgetary or scientific overlap between the projects.

 - Since these grants are intended as bridge support, if the NIH/VA or equivalent award is received, the applicant must notify the AASM Foundation and the following would apply:

-- If external funds are received prior to distribution of Foundation funds, Foundation funds would not be released, and the award would be closed out with the AASM Foundation.
+- If external funds are received prior to distribution of AASM Foundation funds, AASM Foundation funds would not be released, and the award would be closed out with the AASM Foundation.

 - If external funds are received after distribution of AASM Foundation funds, the investigator would be permitted to submit updated documents (i.e., a new budget, justification and project timeline) and would be allowed to retain the funds if the award recipient can provide evidence for non-overlap.